Antonyan7/messenger-react-app/README.md

 ### ConversationList

-This is a simple component that renders `ConversationSearch` and uses `axios` to fetch users from the [Random User API](https://randomuser.me/).
+This is a simple component that renders `ConversationLocalSearch` and uses `axios` to fetch users from the [Random User API](https://randomuser.me/).

 ### ConversationListItem